 A broker with more fees but no commission may be more motivated to find you a good deal in the hope that you decide the fees are worth it, while a broker with no fees but higher commission might cost you a lot less or nothing at all directly, but might steer you towards unnecessarily expensive policies.

 Fortunately, car insurance brokers are required to disclose their fees and incentives if you ask.
-In other words, you have the freedom to pay as much or as little for a car insurance broker as you want, but should be aware of the pros and cons of each.
-If you already have an insurance broker, find out how much it’s costing you by looking at their Statement of Advice or the Financial Services Product Disclosure Statement (PDS) that they have sent you.
+In other words, you have the freedom to pay as much or as little for a car insurance broker as you want, but should be aware of the pros and cons of working with them.
+If you already have an insurance broker, find out how much it’s costing you by looking at the disclosure statement they gave you.